AdobeDocs/workfront.en/help/classic/workfront-fusion/mapping/map-information-between-modules.md

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 <!--
-** Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">** Don't delete, draft, or change the title of this article.
+The UI links to it via context-sensitive help.</p>
 -->

 ## Bundles and items